kragen/derctuo/veskeno-outline.md

 So we can say that, on this crude microbenchmark, PUC Lua is 29-31 times slower than C, while LuaJIT is 1.6-2.9 times slower than C.
-Reputedly LuaJIT 2's "bytecode" interpreter, which Mike Pall wrote in assembly, is faster than many high-level languages' compiled code;
+Reputedly LuaJIT 2’s “bytecode” interpreter, which Mike Pall wrote in assembly, is faster than many high-level languages’ compiled code;
 unfortunately there does not seem to be an option to disable the JIT compiler for easy microbenchmarking.

-It's somewhat to be expected that the extra type checks Lua must do will slow down the process, especially in software, especially on an in-order processor like this Atom.
+It’s somewhat to be expected that the extra type checks Lua must do will slow down the process, especially in software, especially on an in-order processor like this Atom.
 Perhaps that accounts for the speed difference between XIS, the RISCy spike above (1/20 native), and